kr-g/gitonic/README.md

 [`install_linux.sh`](install_linux.sh)

-to run gitonic use the script from the virtual environment directly
+to run gitonic use the script from the virtual environment directly (no prior venv activation required)

     ~/gitonic/.venv/bin/gitonic